devchallenger/devchallenge.it---qa---1/README.md

-Repository includes JSON files with the tests and Bugs.xlsx filt with the bug reports To run the tests your should set up Postman(https://www.getpostman.com/apps) After Postman run import JSON files to it(Import as a file) Click on Runner and select a folder with the test scenarios you want to run:
+Repository includes JSON files with the tests, Bugs.xlsx file with the bug reports, test files and readme file.
+To run the tests your should set up Postman(https://www.getpostman.com/apps) After Postman run import JSON files to it(Import as a file) Click on Runner and select a folder with the test scenarios you want to run: